kndshein/AmSeeYou/README.md

 ## Project Description

-A website that lists the chronological order of the Marvel Cinematic Universe.
+A website that lists the chronological order of the Marvel Cinematic Universe films and TV shows.

 ## API